LAYELKMANOJ/Data-Science/README.md

 <p>⭐Diagnostic Analytics</p>
 It delves into understanding why something happened by identifying patterns and relationships within the data</p>.
 <P>Predictive Analytics</P>
-It uses statistical models and machine learning techniques to forecast future events based on historical data.
+It uses statistical models and machine learning techniques to forecast future events based on historical data </p>.